dpataki92/quick-polls-api/README.md

 The application allows users to:

-- create and vote on polls
+- create and vote in polls
 - visualize poll results with different chart types
 - share polls with other users
-- track and visualize aggregated data related to their pending and closed polls
+- track and visualize aggregate data related to their pending and closed polls

 # Technologies